KnpLabs/FriendlyContexts/doc/context-table.md

     | Bob       | BS    |
   And I should see a table
   And I should see a table with 3 rows
-  And I should see a table with "John, George and Bob" in the column named "Firstname"
+  And I should see a table with "John, George and Bob" in the "Firstname" column
   ```

 Information